mferen/CourseReco/README.md

 - Open your Command Prompt (CMD) in the same directory
 - Type the following command (for web app) :

+--- '''To build with docker compose

+docker compose up

 ```bash
 streamlit run main.py
 ```